javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 Double mouse click has a side-effect that may be disturbing in some interfaces: it selects text.

-For instance, a double-click on the text below selects it in addition to our handler:
+For instance, double-clicking on the text below selects it in addition to our handler:

 ```html autorun height=50
 <span ondblclick="alert('dblclick')">Double-click me</span>